-Our net sales in the Rest of World were \$51.4 million in the three months ended September 30, 2014, a decrease of \$0.1 million, or 0.2%, for the three months ended September 30, 2013.
-The change was primarily the result of increased sales in Canada as demand for our products remains strong, offset partially by unfavorable Canadian Dollar exchange rates.
-In local currency, net sales in Canada increased 15.3%.
-Additionally, our sales in Canada were negatively impacted by the voluntary nut butter recall as our Canada segment is dependent upon production by the United States segment for these and certain other products.
-In Europe, net sales were impacted by a shift in the responsibilities for certain non-dairy beverage business from the management of the Europe segment to the United Kingdom segment, which negatively impacted Europe's net sales by approximately \$2.1 million.
-Europe's net sales were also impacted by approximately \$0.9 million related to a non-dairy beverage withdrawal.
-Additionally, during fiscal 2014, we disposed of the Grains Noirs business and certain private label non-dairy beverage business was discontinued.
-Operating income as a percentage of net sales decreased to 1.2%, primarily due to the aforementioned items.
+Our net sales in the Rest of World were \$106.8 million in the six months ended December 31, 2014, a decrease of \$5.8 million, or 5.2%, for the six months ended December 31, 2013.
+The change was primarily the result of unfavorable Canadian Dollar and Euro exchange rates that resulted in decreased net sales upon translation of \$6.1 million over the prior year period.
+In Europe, net sales changed due to a shift in the responsibilities for certain non-dairy beverage business from the management of the Europe segment to the United Kingdom segment, which lowered Europe's net sales by approximately \$4.3 million.
+Additionally, Europe's operating income was impacted by \$1.9 million related to a non-dairy beverage withdrawal.
+Finally, during fiscal 2014, we disposed of the Grains Noirs business and a private label non-dairy beverage business was discontinued.
+Operating income as a percentage of net sales increased as demand for our products in both Canada and Europe remains strong.